Santa Monica State Beach

-Description

-The beach is located along Pacific Coast Highway in Santa Monica.
-It is 3.5 mi long and has parks, picnic areas, playgrounds, restrooms, as well as staffed lifeguard stations, the Muscle Beach, bike rentals, concessions, a few hotels, a bike path, and wooden pathways for warm days and beachgoers with disabilities.
+The beach is located along Pacific Coast Highway.
+It is 3.5 mi long and has parks, picnic areas, playgrounds, restrooms, as well as staffed lifeguard stations, the Muscle Beach, bike rentals, concessions, a few hotels, a bike path, and wooden pathways for beachgoers with disabilities.
 Visitor activities include volleyball, surfing, stand up paddleboarding, and swimming.
 Smoking at the beach is prohibited.

+Activities

-At the foot of Colorado Avenue, through the famous arch and sign, lies the historic Santa Monica Pier, which dates from 1909.
+At the foot of Colorado Avenue lies the Santa Monica Pier, which dates from 1909.
 The pier has a National Historic Landmark -– the 1922 Looff Hippodrome Carousel.

 Just south of the pier volleyball courts is International Chess Park with public chess tables and a human-scale chessboard set into the sidewalk.

 Palisades Park is located atop Santa Monica's cliffs, providing a vantage point to see the Santa Monica Beach and the Pacific Ocean.

-The beach is the one in the album art for Umbrella Beach by Owl City features.
+The beach is the one featured in the album art for Umbrella Beach by Owl City.

 The beach will host beach volleyball and surfing during the 2028 Summer Olympics.